YuemingGuo9/yuemingguo.github.io/essays/AI-reflection.md

 I didn’t start the course relying on AI.
 In fact, early WODs (Workout of the Day assignments) were manageable enough with traditional problem-solving.
 But as we moved into more complex tech stacks like Next.js and Prisma, I found that AI could be a powerful support system—if used wisely.

 - **Debugging**: Prisma migrations threw some strange errors.
-ChatGPT helped me understand the concept of “drift” and even explained how `npx prisma migrate reset` worked behind the scenes.
+ChatGPT helped me understand the concept of “drift” and even explained how "npx prisma migrate reset" worked behind the scenes.
 This gave me confidence to handle future migration errors with a clear mind.
 - **Code Refactoring**: I often asked Copilot for help reformatting async functions or cleaning up repetitive logic.
 While its suggestions weren’t always perfect, they gave me a starting point to iterate from.
 - **Playwright Tests**: One of the toughest challenges was writing stable Playwright tests for our final project.
 When test behavior diverged between debug mode and headless runs, ChatGPT helped me understand timing issues and async pitfalls.
 It didn’t fix everything, but it pointed me in the right direction when the error messages didn’t.

 ### III.
 AI for Conceptual Understanding

 AI also helped me bridge knowledge gaps in HTML, CSS modules, and even database relations.
-When I didn’t understand how a `useEffect` hook worked or why certain JSX code looked weird, I’d ask ChatGPT to explain it in simpler terms.
+When I didn’t understand how a "useEffect" hook worked or why certain JSX code looked weird, I’d ask ChatGPT to explain it in simpler terms.

-That said, I’ve learned that **AI can only reinforce what I’m already trying to learn**.
+That said, I’ve learned that : AI can only reinforce what I’m already trying to learn.
 When I blindly copied code without understanding it, it rarely stuck.
 But when I asked, “What does this function really do?” or “Why is this style not applying?”—that’s when the tool became part of my learning.

 ### IV.
 Writing and Documentation